thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 };
 ```

-Or use the [fluent API](https://github.com/thepirat000/Audit.NET#configuration-fluent-api) `UseEntityFramework` method:
+Or use the [fluent API](https://github.com/thepirat000/Audit.NET#configuration-fluent-api) `UseEntityFramework` method, this is the recommended approach:
 ```c#
 Audit.Core.Configuration.Setup()
     .UseEntityFramework(ef => ef